Loading...

 Incorporate Fiber

-Add vegetables like spinach, broccoli, or bell peppers to your meal.
-These are rich in fiber, which helps slow down the absorption of glucose.
+Add fiber-rich vegetables like spinach, broccoli, or bell peppers to your meal.
+They help slow down the absorption of sugars.

 Choose Whole Grains